Edge-Aware and Content-Adaptive Infrared Gas Leak Detection for Industrial Safety Monitoring: Experiments and Analysis

+To evaluate the contribution of different routing paths in CASR-PAN, we conducted an ablation study on the adaptive routing mechanism within the neck.
+All variants use the same backbone, training strategy, input resolution, and detection head.
+The compared settings include a naive additive fusion baseline, the full CASR-PAN, and several variants in which one routing path is removed while the remaining components are kept unchanged.
+As shown in Table~\ref{tab:ablation_routing}, all variants have the same GFLOPs and parameter count, allowing the comparison to focus on the effect of routing design rather than model size.

+The naive additive fusion baseline obtains an AP of 25.9\%, indicating that simple feature summation is not sufficient for effective multi-scale gas plume representation.
+Compared with this baseline, the full CASR-PAN improves AP to 29.4\%, AP$_{75}$ to 12.3\%, AP$_S$ to 23.0\%, and AP$_M$ to 33.6\%.
+These improvements suggest that content-dependent routing helps the neck emphasize informative plume-related features while reducing the influence of redundant background responses.

+Removing individual routing paths leads to different performance changes across scale-specific metrics.
+When the deep-to-mid fusion path is removed, AP decreases from 29.4\% to 27.5\%, and AP$_{75}$ decreases from 12.3\% to 7.6\%, suggesting that semantic information from deeper features is important for accurate plume localization.
+Removing the deep-to-shallow fusion path causes a clear decrease in AP$_S$, from 23.0\% to 19.2\%, indicating that high-level semantic guidance is useful for small plume detection.
+Similarly, removing the shallow-to-mid fusion path reduces AP$_S$ and AP$_M$, showing that low-level spatial details contribute to mid-level feature refinement.

+The variant without mid-level self-fusion achieves a slightly higher AP$_{50}$ and AP$_L$ than the full CASR-PAN, but its AP and AP$_{75}$ are lower.
+This indicates that self-fusion is more beneficial for overall detection accuracy and stricter localization, although it may not always maximize every scale-specific metric.
+Overall, the full CASR-PAN achieves the best AP, AP$_{75}$, AP$_S$, and AP$_M$ among the tested variants.
+These results indicate that combining cross-scale routing with self-enhancement provides a more effective feature aggregation strategy for weak and scale-varying infrared gas plumes.

-\subsubsection{Comparison Of CASR-PAN With Multi-Scale Fusion Strategies}
+\subsubsection{Comparison of CASR-PAN with Multi-Scale Fusion Strategies}

-To evaluate the effectiveness of the proposed CASR-PAN for cross-scale feature aggregation, we conduct a comparative study against several representative neck architectures, including PANet~\citep{liu2018path}, BiFPN~\citep{tan2020efficientdet}, and NAS-FPN~\citep{ghiasi2019fpn}.
-All models are integrated into the same backbone and detection head to ensure a fair comparison.
-The results, summarized in Table~\ref{tab:neck_comparison}, demonstrate that CASR-PAN consistently outperforms other neck structures in both detection accuracy and multi-scale feature representation, particularly for small and weakly visible gas plumes.
+To further evaluate the effectiveness of CASR-PAN for cross-scale feature aggregation, we compared it with several representative neck architectures, including PANet~\citep{liu2018path}, BiFPN~\citep{tan2020efficientdet}, and NAS-FPN~\citep{ghiasi2019fpn}.
+All neck structures are integrated into the same backbone and detection head to ensure a fair comparison.
+The results are summarized in Table~\ref{tab:neck_comparison}.

+CASR-PAN achieves the highest AP of 29.4\%, outperforming PANet, BiFPN, and NAS-FPN by 2.1, 2.4, and 4.3 percentage points, respectively.
+It also obtains the best AP$_{75}$, AP$_S$, AP$_M$, and AP$_L$, indicating that the proposed routing-based fusion is beneficial for stricter localization and multi-scale plume representation.
+In particular, the improvement in AP$_S$ suggests that CASR-PAN can better preserve weak small-plume features during feature aggregation, while the improvement in AP$_L$ indicates its effectiveness for large and diffuse plume regions.